Want to know more? — Subscribe

 Healthcare institutions accumulate tons of data.
 An EHR, for example, may contain all the critical clinical data relevant to the person’s care, including demographics, progress notes, and prescriptions.
 To put all that information to good use, healthcare providers require Big Data technologies.

 Big Data is also crucial for public health.
 For instance, it can be used to identify trends to stop an emerging health crisis.
-Flatiron Health in New York can serve as an example of medical application.
+Flatiron Health in New York can serve as an example.
 They are using billions of cancer patient data points to gain new insight and enhance research methods, with the eventual goal of curing this deadly disease.

 Compliances to Consider in Health App Development